 As the winter weather makes its way into our area each season, don’t forget you can call our Snow Line for closing information.
 The snow line is a number you can call to check to see if our schools are open on a particular day.
-With the new phone system came a new Snow Line number, so please keep this number on hand should you need to use it: 440-632-0261, option 9.
+The Snow Line number is: 440-632-0261, option 9.
 The message on the line is usually updated by 6:15 a.m. if a closing has been issued.

 For your information, this is the process used when considering closing as there is not a policy or specific guidelines: